Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --indel_fraction INDEL_FRACTION, -if INDEL_FRACTION
                             The minimum IDV and IMF which supports for insertion of deletion.
-The minimum IDV can be assigned by different types: 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or
+The minimum IDV can be assigned by different types: 1. fix number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or
                             3. times of the average read depth ("a").
 The input format is $MIN_IDF:$MIN_IMF.
 For example, The value is